 Today, many couples delay marriages until their late twenties or early thirties.
 The time in your life when you are seeking a long-term partner can coincide with the time you are in medical school and training.

 Given the all-consuming nature of medical school and residency, doctors’ social circles usually revolve around medicine.
 As a vocation, doctor jobs are extremely time-consuming and overwhelming.
 There’s often very little time for much else – especially socialising.
+This often leads to the coupling of health care professionals and physician families.

 In the spirit of Valentine’s Day, we take a look at what is it about medicine that makes doctors more inclined to have relationships with each other…